Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Discussion

 \section{Discussion}

-In this paper we applied the three-state illness-death model to observational data using the potential outcomes framework.
+In this paper we proposed marginal structural models based on the three-state illness-death system for observational semi-competing risks data using the potential outcomes framework.
+Our development parallels the original MSMs for longitudinal and survival data \citep{robins2000marginal, hernan2001marginal}.
 Inverse probability of treatment weighting is used to fit these structural models.
-Under the Cox model formulation, typical software used to fit the Cox regression model can be used to fit the usual Markov model in the absence of frailty.
-With the frailty term under the general Markov model, a weighted EM algorithm is developed and its convergence property studied.
-The simulation studies showed the good performance of our proposed methods.
+We developed estimation algorithms under both the illness-death MSM in the absence of frailty, and under the frailty-based illness-death MSM where a weighted EM algorithm is developed and its convergence property studied.
+The methods are implemented in a publicly available R package.
+The simulation studies showed the good performance of the proposed methods.

 For applications in practice, we have defined cumulative risk based causal contrasts and illustrated their use.
-Under the general Markov model with frailty, these give rise to individual risk contrasts IRD and IRR.
+Under the frailty-based illness-death MSM, these give rise to individual risk contrasts IRD and IRR.
 This is consistent with the random effects modeling formulation, where individual trajectories, for example, from longitudinal data can be estimated and predicted.
 We have extended this feature to the causal inference setting, when the individual heterogeneity is modeled using random effects.
-It might also be of some interest to compare the IRD and IRR to the RD and RR under the usual Markov model without frailty, and note some similarity between the first and the fourth row of Figure \ref{cifall}, where the random effect $b$ is set to its mean value of zero.
+It might also be of some interest to compare the IRD and IRR to the RD and RR under the illness-death MSM without frailty, and note some similarity between the first and the fourth row of Figure \ref{cifall}, where the random effect $b$ is set to its mean value of zero.
 We note that these two sets of contrasts are not the same, especially since the Cox model is not collapsible; and the interpretations are different for these two sets of contrasts.

+For the HAAS data other times scales might be of interest, such as age.
+As is typical with those types of aging study analyses, left truncation arises since subjects were at different ages at the start of HAAS, and those who have had early events (death or impairment) compared to their ages at the start would have been truncated out.
+Under the MSM's where exposure status is the only regressor, any covariate dependent truncation would be considered informative and need to be further handled by, for example, inverse probability of truncation weighting.
+This is investigated in \cite{wang:etal:arxiv} for a single survival outcome of the HAAS data, and is being extended to more complex settings such as potential outcomes under separate projects.

+We have made the Markov assumption $\lambda_{12}(t_2|t_1)= \lambda_{12}(t_2)$ following \cite{xu2010statistical}.
+This assumption may be tested by including $T_1$ as a covariate in fitting model \eqref{marg3} \citep{geskus2016data}.
+For the HAAS data this test gives a $p$-value of 0.83, hence the Markov assumption is not rejected.
+Conceivably in this relatively old population with a maximum of about 20 years of follow-up, the event times are not as varied as studies with much longer follow-up, where the Markov assumption might be more likely violated.